csillabarna/project-4/README.md

     return site_schema.jsonify(matches, many=True), 200

  ```
+## Future Enhancements
+ - Ratings to be imported from google or tripadvisor,
+ - Adding a section of "popular locations" nearby in the single page,
+ - Pagination and filtering options

 ## Challenges

 This is the first project I have used `Python` for.
 One of the challenges was that in `Python` there is an extra layer of `serializers` between the objects   and their `JSON` form  compare to `javaScript`.
 Getting these right certainly took some time researching of best practices and reading up on the subject.

 Working with a relational database was also a challenge that I had to overcome.
 After you understand the core concepts it is quite clear that it offers a robust solution for modeling complex domains.

+## Lessons learned

 We used the Google Places API to get the pictures for the app.
 Unfortunately during our development period we used up the number of requests given by the API.
 We managed to get a new key for the deployment in time and had a successful demo.
 Paying attention to `API` quotas and monitoring your usage was certainly  one of the key lessons learned in this project.